 Much of this may have been prevented by proper awareness of the issue when it first presented itself and dealing directly with the cause of the problem at that time.

-How does the Cluffy Solution help with Metatarsalgia?
+How do the Cluffy Everyday Insoles help with Metatarsalgia?

-Cluffy products will balance the pressures on the forefoot with our unique system of controlling movement of the big toe and enhancing movement of the foot in general.
+Cluffy Everyday Insoles (formerly known as Lux Step) will balance the pressures on the forefoot with our unique patented system of controlling movement of the big toe and enhancing correct function of the foot in general.
 This allows for balanced pressures across the forefoot and resolution of pain when one area is taking more pressure than it should.

 When the mobility of the ball of the foot improves, this results in a stabilizing through the arch of the foot structure and increased motion of the ankle.
 The ankle moves better because the arch structure is more stable.
 Once mobility of the ankle is improved, then the gastrocnemius tendon, a part of the Achilles tendon, can be stretched normally when walking and this results in load reduction of the ball of the foot.
 When the ankle moves correctly, then the knee can become more stable, the hip can move better, and the lower back becomes more stable.
 Body mechanics dictate that a mobile segment is followed by a stable segment that is followed by a mobile segment, etc.